bbc/genie/README.md

 To see this simply open `output/stats.html` in a browser.

-Alternatively load http://localhost:8080/index.html as a file URL (requires `--allow-file-access-from-files` in Chrome.)
+Alternatively load http://localhost:9000/index.html as a file URL (requires `--allow-file-access-from-files` in Chrome.)

 ## To test:

 `npm test` will run tests using [Jest](https://jestjs.io/) and check them with ESLint.

 `npm run jest` runs the unit tests only.

+## To test using Cypress

+`npm run start` will create a locally hosted build.
+In a new terminal running `npm run cy:local` will run the cypress tests against the locally hosted build

+`npm run cy:headless` will run the cypress tests against a deployed Test url.

+`npm run cy` will launch the cypress terminal.
+From here you can pick which suites execute.
+Useful for developing cypress tests.

 ## Code linting: